-In this example, the job reference is the "seed keyword", which will form the main heading (H1) on our site.
+In this example, job reference is the "seed keyword", which will form the main heading (H1) on our site .
 Related keywords with the highest search volume will form the subheadings (H2).
-Visitors to a website usually only scan for certain information.
-Subheadings are a perfect way to guide them through your content.
+Visitors to a website usually only scan for specific information.
+Subheadings are a perfect guide to get them started with your content.

 Search engines also benefit from this structure, as they can better "understand" the content of your website.
 These topics can then be expanded with further subtopics (H3).